-The primary purpose for establishing the Federal Flood Risk Management Standard was to improve the nation's resilience to flooding and to better prepare for the impacts of climate change, impacts that will increase in the decades to come from more intense precipitation events.
-Implementing the new FFRMS will reduce flood risks to federal facilities and other federal actions in riverine and coastal floodplains as well as reduce costs to taxpayers from the inevitable damages caused by floods.
-A higher vertical elevation and expanded floodplain will reduce flood risks, however, a challenge will be in ascertaining the best available climate data to accurately inform the science.
+The primary purpose for establishing the Federal Flood Risk Management Standard was to improve the nation's resilience to flooding and to better prepare for the impacts of climate change.
+These impacts will likely increase in the decades to come due to more intense precipitation events without a higher flood standard.
+Implementing the new FFRMS will reduce flood risks to federal facilities and other federal projects as well as reduce costs to taxpayers from the inevitable floods in the years to come.
+The higher vertical elevation and expanded floodplain will reduce flood risks, however, a challenge will be in ascertaining the best available climate data by decision-makers.

-In the long term, the new FFRMS will clearly provide opportunities for reducing flood risks and will have both long-term economic and environmental benefits.
-However, several FY '16 appropriation bills include riders to block implementation of the FFRMS and the revised EO 11988 Implementing Guidelines, and several national associations have expressed their opposition to the FFRMS and Guidelines.
-Therefore, it is recommended that research be conducted to determine the benefits of the FFRMS, as well as the costs, to verify and validate the value of implementing a higher flood standard.
-This analysis should include both direct and indirect benefits, and costs, of the FFRMS and a narrative explaining how it will assist efforts to achieve the goals of floodplain management.
-The research should also include a vulnerability assessment of existing facilities and structures to determine needed actions to reduce future flood risks.

-In addition, it would be useful to address the reasons why some oppose a new federal policy that will help people and reduce costs.
-Those opposed apparently do not understand the purpose of the standard or are not interested in saving lives, property, and taxpayer dollars; they need to understand and accept the underlying reasons for zoning and building codes that are in the national interest.
-This challenge has been an on-going issue plaguing societies for many years, independent research on this problem would assist both the private and public sector in finding common ground.
+In the long term, the new FFRMS will clearly provide opportunities for reducing flood risks and will have significant economic and environmental benefits.
+However, for a variety of reasons, some organizations have expressed their opposition to implementing the FFRMS and the revised EO 11988 Implementing Guidelines.
+Therefore, it is recommended that a study be conducted to quantify the economic and environmental benefits of the FFRMS, as well as the costs, to verify and validate the value of implementing a higher flood standard.
+This analysis should include direct and indirect benefits, and costs of the FFRMS and a narrative explaining how it will assist in the on-going efforts to achieve the goals of floodplain management.
+Quantifying the benefits would provide the data needed to demonstrate that a new flood standard is a wise investment, as well as justify the underlying reasons for implementing zoning and building codes that are in the national interest.
+The challenge of regulating land use in hazardous areas has been an on-going issue in societies around the world for many years, independent research would assist the private and public sectors in finding common ground that will help ensure that communities are more resilient from flooding for generations to come.

-One of the most significant provisions of EO 13690 was to amend section 2(a)(2) of EO 11988 by adding this requirement: "Where possible, an agency shall use natural systems, ecosystem processes, and nature-based approaches when developing alternatives for consideration."
-Requiring agencies to use non-structural or "green infrastructure" approaches to reducing flood losses, especially considering climate change, will have comprehensive and long-lasting benefits to the floodplain environment.
-As structural measures, such as levees and concrete channels, have had a significant adverse impact on the water quality and ecological integrity of the waters of the United States, especially to highly productive wetlands and riparian areas, this new provision will facilitate the restoration of the natural and beneficial functions of floodplains.
-A key to implementing nonstructural measures is a comprehensive accounting of all the costs of structural measures; in fact, if all the costs of structural project would be the best alternative.
-Floods will continue to occur but flood disasters are not inevitable, using a climate-informed science approach will provide more accurate maps and enhance flood risk management efforts through the 21st Century, and beyond.
+One of the most significant provisions of EO 13690 was to amend section 2(a)(2) of EO 11988 with the addition of this requirement: "Where possible, an agency shall use natural systems, ecosystem processes, and nature-based approaches when developing alternatives for consideration.
+"Requiring agencies to use nonstructural or "green infrastructure" approaches to reducing flood losses, especially in light of climate change, will have long-lasting benefits to the floodplain environment.
+As structural measures, such as levees and concrete channels, have had a significant adverse impact on the water quality and ecological integrity of the waters of the United States, especially to highly productive wetlands and riparian areas, this new provision will facilitate the restoration of the natural functions and values of floodplains.
+A key to implementing nonstructural measures is a comprehensive accounting of all the costs of structural measures.
+In fact, if all the costs of structural approaches would be the best alternative.
+This approach would also help to achieve one on the goals of floodplain management- protecting and restoring the natural functions and values of floodplains.
+Floods will continue to occur, but flood disasters are not inevitable.
+Implementing FFRMS will enhance flood risk management efforts, and save taxpayer dollars, through the 21st Century and beyond.